ddnexus/pagy/docs/how-to.md

 ```

 **Notice**: pagy will efficiently skip its internal count query and will just use the passed `:count` variable

+See also the [arel](http://ddnexus.github.io/pagy/extras/arel) for better performance of grouped ActiveRecord collections.

 ## Using the pagy_nav* helpers